 The 2014 Summer REU Program in Biophysics will run from June 2 to August 8, 2014.

 Click here to fill out the online application.
-The application deadline is February 20, 2014.
+NOTE: The application deadline has been extended to March 14, 2014.

 Applications will be considered on a rolling basis, and students with outstanding applications may be admitted earlier.

 Our REU program is open to non-UM students ONLY.

 **Only U.S. citizens or permanent residents are eligible to apply (per NSF guidelines).**

 REU projects are available in many different biophysical areas.
 Please click here for a list of specific faculty interests.
 You may assume that every faculty member is interested in hosting an REU student.

 - One letter of recommendation sent directly from the faculty

 - Your current academic transcript (unofficial transcripts can be emailed)